dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/faq.md

 `ProtocolMessageEquals` and `ProtocolMessageEquiv` were redefined recently and are now less tolerant of invalid protocol buffer definitions.
-In particular, if you have a `foo.proto` that doesn't fully qualify the type of a protocol message it references (e.g. `message<Bar>` where it should be `message<blah.Bar>`), you will now get run-time errors like:
+In particular, if you have a `foo.proto` that doesn'type fully qualify the type of a protocol message it references (e.g. `message<Bar>` where it should be `message<blah.Bar>`), you will now get run-time errors like: